Living in NC Vs. SC

 6. Healthcare

-Offering different rankings for healthcare quality and costs, both North Carolina and South Carolina have been ranked among the worst states for healthcare
+Offering different rankings for healthcare quality and costs, both North Carolina and South Carolina have been ranked among the worst states for healthcare.

-South Carolina is ranked 5th among the worst states for healthcare quality.
+South Carolina is ranked 36 out of 50 for healthcare quality.
 The healthcare system in South Carolina faces many challenges, particularly regarding healthcare access for the low-income population and a high percentage of South Carolina residents without health insurance.

 In the bottom quartile for life expectancy, South Carolina has the fifth-highest infant mortality rate and the seventh-highest stroke mortality rate.